dwjohnston/react-redux-saga-demo/presentation notes.md

 - Having to remember which functions are synchronous or asyncronous
 - Having issues if you're calling a function within the same module (the isSpecial function was initially that way)

-My testing philosophy:
-- Testing should be easy.
-- If it's easy, then developers are going to do it.
-- As a general rule, if your code isn't easy to test, then it means there's something wrong with the code.

 ## As it turns out - redux-saga happens to make this easier.